An edutech solution to scale DEI training

-A free-to-play web-based mobile game*.
-Play it here.
+A free-to-play web-based mobile browser game.

 A web app for educators to conduct classes and facilitate post-game discussions.